 Are you considering teaching online and sharing your expertise with the world?
 Well, join the club!
-Online teaching has become a buzzword in the 21st century as eLearning technology is lending new wings to the scope of education.
+Online teaching has become a buzzword in the 21st century as eLearning solutions are lending new wings to the scope of education.
 The internet has brought together students and teachers from around the world in a global learning ecosystem driven by state-of-the-art tech tools for teachers and newer innovations every day.

 Do it like a pro!